mukesh-tp/SNU-DevOps/README.md

-# This is the readme file for devops
+# This is the README file for DevOps